Day 14 - Toaster House (13.7 miles)

 After we finished most of use got a pie to go.
 I went with a cherry tart.
 When you are in a town called Pie Town you have to have their pie.

 We walked back to the house and just hung out all day chatting with one another.
-I did spend some time clean up all my gear to get it ready to leave tomorrow.
+I did spend some time cleaning up all my gear to get it ready to leave tomorrow.
 I plan to leave as soon as I pick up my mail box from the post office that doesn’t open until 8am so I will get a late start.

 We even had the owner of the house show up.
 She normally travels a lot and is never around.
 She doesn’t actually live here anymore but her cousin does and he is an interest guy.